-The LCLS [1,2], now under construction at the Stanford Linear Accelerator Center (SLAC) in California, will be the world's first x-ray free-electron laser when it comes online next year.
-Design and production of the undulator system is the responsibility of a team from the Advanced Photon Source (APS) at Argonne National Laboratory (ANL).
-Forty 3.4-m-long high-precision undulators, 37 laminated quadrupole magnets, plus 38 support and motion systems with micron-level adjustability and stability have been constructed and delivered to SLAC.
-Argonne's computer control and monitoring system enables the undulator girders and all components mounted on them to be accurately positioned.
-An overview of these systems will be presented, including achieved results.
+The LCLS [1], nearing completion at the Stanford Linear Accelerator Center (SLAC) in California, will be the world's first x-ray free-electron laser when it comes online in mid-2009.
+Design and production of the undulator system was the responsibility of a team from the Advanced Photon Source (APS) at Argonne National Laboratory.
+Forty 3.4-m-long precision undulators, 37 laminated quadrupole magnets, and 38 precision support and motion systems with micron-level adjustability and stability were constructed and delivered to SLAC for tuning, fiducialization, final assembly, and installation in the LCLS tunnel.
+In addition to the magnets and supports, Argonne provided vacuum and diagnostics systems for the undulator line and a computer control and monitoring system that enables undulator girders and all components mounted on them to be accurately positioned [2].
+An overview of the magnet and support construction is presented herein.